softwaremill/sttp/docs/quickstart.rst

 Quickstart
 ==========

 The main sttp API comes in a single jar without transitive dependencies.
-This also includes a default, synchronous backend, which is based on java's ``HttpURLConnection``.
-For production usages, you'll often want to use an alternate backend (but what's important, is that the API remains the same!).
+This also includes a default, synchronous backend, which is based on Java's ``HttpURLConnection``.
+For production usages, you'll often want to use an alternate backend (but what's important is that the API remains the same!).
 See the section on :ref:`backends <backends_summary>` for additional instructions.

 Using sbt
 ---------